Family and Medical Leave

 • The care of a covered service member or veteran with a serious injury or illness incurred in the line of active duty

-Under the DC FMLA, eligible employees are permitted up to 16 workweeks of family leave and 16 workweeks of medical leave during a 24 month period.
+Under the DC FMLA, eligible employees are permitted up to 16 workweeks of family leave and 16 workweeks of medical leave during a 24-month period.

-Under the federal FMLA, eligible employees are permitted up to a total of 12 workweeks of family and medical leave during a 12 month period or up to 26 workweeks during a single 12 month period for military caregiver leave.
+Under the federal FMLA, eligible employees are permitted up to a total of 12 workweeks of family and medical leave during a 12-month period or up to 26 workweeks during a single 12-month period for military caregiver leave.
 An eligible employee is limited to a combined total of 26 workweeks of leave for any federal FMLA-qualifying reason during the “single 12-month period.

 Coordination with Paid Time Off

-FMLA provides job protection; however, it does not provide pay.
-Employees can elect to use their available annual* and sick time during approved FMLA leave to remain in paid status.
-Employees can also elect to take FMLA unpaid.
+• Employees can elect to use their available vacation* and sick time during approved FMLA leave to remain in paid status.

 Benefits Continuation